swharden/code-notes/Csharp/panel.md

 # Panels

-## Programmatically Adding Controls to a Scrollable Panel
+## Programmatically Adding Labels to a Scrollable Panel
 Enable the `AutoScroll` property of the panel so scrollbars appear when controls are outside the viewable area.

 ```cs